 Tosa certifications must be taken under specific proctoring conditions.
-For Tosa certification exam rules and technical requirements, please visit our dedicated exam policies page or consult the downloadable PDFs below.Tosa Certification Exam Technical Requirements (PDF) Tosa Certification Exam Rules (PDF)
+For more information about Tosa certification exam rules and technical requirements, please visit our dedicated exam policies page or consult the downloadable PDFs below.Tosa Certification Exam Technical Requirements (PDF) Tosa Certification Exam Rules (PDF)

 Prepare For Your Certification Exam

 In order to be well prepared for your exam day, we recommend:

 - Taking at least one Tosa assessment test prior to your exam